Link to all our internships here

 The workload is flexible from one hour per day to 8 hours per day.
 If you want to do more work you will simply learn more and gain more experience.
 If you want 8 hours of work per day you should clarify that before signing the Learning Agreement because we will have to check your skills and your work ethics more carefully.
 We want to provide a good working environment for you and that is why we need to make careful consideration before agreeing to that.

 It is required to have two discussions with your mentor per day, one in the morning (anytime between 8 AM and 11 AM), and one in the evening (5 PM or so).
 This discussion can take place in person or over the phone/zoom/skype.
-You are expected to provide some creative work during the day so you can report it in the evening discussion.
+You are expected to do some work during the day so you can report it in the evening discussion.

 What equipment do I need?